-All members of the St. John’s University community are eligible to borrow circulating material.
-Borrowers must present their valid StormCard or Access Card with the items they wish to borrow at the library service desk.
+All members of the St. John’s University community with St. John’s SignOn credentials are eligible to borrow circulating material.
+Borrowers must present their valid StormCard with the items they wish to borrow at the library service desk.

-Log in to your Library Account to view your account, renew or place a book on hold:
+Log into your Library Account to view your account, or renew a book:

 Current St. John’s students, staff, faculty or administrators may bring their children into the library, but they must be accompanied and supervised at all times.
 The accompanying adult is responsible for the safety, behavior, and supervision of their children, who will be expected to respect library property and their fellow patrons as indicated in the Library Code of Conduct.
 Children and minors are not eligible to borrow materials or use electronic resources.

 Should a child be unattended for any reason, Public Safety will be contacted.
 A child will not be allowed to leave the library without an accompanying adult or a St. John’s University Public Safety Officer.

 Government Documents / Federal Depository Library Program

 The Queens Campus St. Augustine Hall Library Government Documents program is working with the Federal Depository Library Program (FDLP) to meet evolving Post-COVID Federal Depository Program guidelines, and the emergence of Digital FDLP guidelines.